SamiIonesi/DataStructure-Algorithms/README.md

 ## Arrays

-An array is a data structure that is provided almost by every programming language.
+An array is a build-in data structure that is provided almost by every programming language.

 Arrays can be represented in two different form in C++:
 - **Static Arrays**: Arrays with a fixed size, determined at compile time.